OPSILab/Data-model-mapper-frontend/docs/usage.md

 ## Mapper

-In this section you can set the map settings
+In this section you can set the map record

 ![](images/mapper.png)